trufflesuite/ganache/UPGRADE-GUIDE.md

 ```

 If you want to use the new default mode but still be able to get the reason for
-a transaction failure you need to resend your transaction with an `eth_call`.
+a transaction failure, you need to resend your transaction with an `eth_call`.
 This will return the revert reason in nearly all cases[^2].

 #### Dropped support for Node v8 and v10